 - 4Mix one cup of water with half a teaspoon of dish soap or white vinegar in a spray bottle.

-- 5Spray the area and leave for a maximum of two minutes.
+- 5Spray the area with a mixture of dish soap and water solution and leave for a maximum of two minutes.

 - 6Work up a lather using a stiff brush.

-- 7Dab and blot the area with clean cloths until the paint is gone.
+- 7Dab and blot the area with clean cloths until the excess paint is gone.

 - 8Cut off the carpet tips if necessary.